NablaVM/nabla/README.md

 ## Development Updates:

+***11/ June/ 2020***

+:sparkles: After digesting a book on Flex/Bison I got to work on remaking the HLL.
+I decided to call it Del, kind of keeping with the theme of Nabla I guess.
+Things are going great now.
+As of this moment things are still under heavy work but I have a good foothold now.
+The language can handle expressions, and setting some basic types (int, real, char), as well as passing parameters to functions, and return values.
+There are some kinks in the aforementioned functionality, but mostly, everything is coming along nicely.

 ***1/ June/ 2020***

 :scream: Compiler design is hard.
 I've been working with flex and bison to figure out a way I can get some HLL to get converted into Nabla ASM.
 I got _something_ working, but it isn't very nice.
 I don't want to create absolute garbage, so I bought a book.
 Once I do some research and learn the best way to go about constructing the HLL I will get going again.
 For now, what I have will be blocked off from the Nabla Application for compiling.
 The VM is still in working order, and still executes projects built with Solace.